In this post you will learn the 6 steps to launch and monetize an effective and profitable remote health coaching program.

 The 6 Steps to Launching A Successful Remote Coaching and Engagement Program In Your Practice

-Below I’m going to share with you some of the key lessons we’ve learned from working with hundreds of practitioners about launching a successful offering out of your practice or business.
+Below I’m going to share with you some of the key lessons we’ve learned from working with hundreds of practitioners about launching a successful offering within your business.

 Step 1: Identify Your Target Audience

 Let’s start by identifying the pain point that really needs solving.
-What I mean is a subset of patients who suffer from a similar condition and would find value in additional services.
+What I mean is a subset of members who have a similar need and would find value in additional services.

-One thing to avoid is trying to craft a program that fits all your patients.
+One thing to avoid is trying to craft a program that fits all members.
 Make sure you set realistic expectations for yourself and your staff as a one-size-fits-all program will lose any sense of feeling personalized or appropriate for those that really need it.